-The Super Bowl LIV might still be months away, but Shakira is already brainstorming ideas for her and Jennifer Lopez’s highly-anticipated Pepsi Halftime Show.
+The Super Bowl might still be months away, but Shakira is already brainstorming ideas for her and Jennifer Lopez ’s highly anticipated Pepsi Halftime Show.
 The Colombian beauty, 42, opened up about her upcoming gig during an appearance on Zane Lowe’s Beats Radio 1 on Tuesday, October 15.
 “I think this is going to be an event to celebrate Latin culture and the importance of women also in the industry,” Shakira shared.